 We want to preface this blog by making 2 important notes: 1.
-We haven’t yet traveled to Africa (that will change in 2020) or large parts of the Middle East and 2.
+We haven’t yet traveled to Africa (that will hopefully change soon) or large parts of the Middle East and 2.
 We obviously haven’t been everywhere (so far only to about 40 countries).
 This limits the blog in one aspect because, for instance, we absolutely love Persian, Moroccan, and Indian food, but considering we haven’t yet visited Iran, Morocco, or India, we will not include them on the list.
 However, given our extensive travels to almost 40 countries spread across 5 continents, we have had our fair share of incredible culinary experiences.
 The food in some of these countries is SO good that we, as self-proclaimed foodies, return on a regular basis just to eat!
 Of all the incredible places we have traveled and eaten, there are the top 10 countries with the best food that we have visited!

 Moros y Cristianos (black rice and beans) – or Mormons and Christians as we liked to call them – Cubanos (Cuban sandwiches), tamales, empanadas (think meat pies), cocido de garbanzos (chickpea stew), Boliche (Cuban pot roast), ropa vieja (shredded or pulled beef with veggies), dulce de leche (like a caramel dessert), …the food in Cuba is both unique and delicious.
 Cuba’s geographic location in the Caribbean Sea meant that history would provide influence to the cuisine from the Spanish, Africans, and other Caribbean countries.
 Cuba is a must-visit destination for any traveler looking for a unique experience with rich culture and cuisine and wonderfully happy locals.